 Now, we'll talk about inference questions.
 Many GMAT reading comp questions ask about what patches clearly and explicitly states.
 Inference questions asked for what is not explicitly stated, but implied with near certainty.
 In other words, given what the author did say, what conclusion is unavoidably obvious?
-Show Transcript
+Read full transcript

 That's what we're looking for in an inference question.
 So we want something that has to be true even though it's not set.
 Here is a simple argument.
 So which of the following has to be true?
 Pause the video and look at this for a minute, then we'll talk about it.
 Okay, in a class of 20 students, 19 passed the class and only Leonard failed.